CyberSecurity AD

 2) Technical Architecture

-CSAD is built as two strictly separated components:
+CSAD is built as a standalone agent with separated concerns:

-All processing follows a four-model chain to reduce bias and maximize reproducibility:
+Processing follows a four-stage pipeline to maximize reproducibility:

 5) Output & Control